 In larger organisations, they may specialise in one area of accounting like sales or purchase ledger, payroll or credit control.
-They also often provide administrative support to professional accountants.
-Bookkeeping for small businesses combine these roles, and may also bank takings and balance petty cash.
+They also often provide administrative support to senior finance officers.
+Responsibilites usually includes:

 Most accounts clerks work 9am to 5pm, Monday to Friday.
 They may need to work extra hours at busy times.
 In some organisations flexi-time may be in operation.